dandrits/mjpg-streamer/README.md

 Ingredients:

 1)Raspberry Pi (any model should do the work) with Raspbian on any other debian like OS (or else you should use mjpeg shell script in different way)

 2)Raspberry Pi Camera (enabled) or any other Web Camera compatible with mjpeg-streamer and Raspberry Pi

+3)Installed mjpeg-stramer (see below)

-3)A pir sensor with it's data pin connected to GPIO pin 4 or any other if change the sensor variable on pir.py
+4)A pir sensor with it's data pin connected to GPIO pin 4 or any other if change the sensor variable on pir.py

-4)An smtp email account set up on the pir.py
+5)An smtp email account set up on the pir.py

-5)Internet connection for the Raspberry Pi
+6)Internet connection for the Raspberry Pi

-6)Enjoy!
+7)Enjoy!

 mjpg-streamer